 3.2.2 Discussion

 – Some members expressed support for this proposal emphasizing that it as an important issue and relevant new trend that needs to be addressed in the context of the ITRs.
-They recognized that discussions are ongoing from various perspectives on this subject in other forums such as security in the context of WRC as well as economic issues in the context of ITU-T Study Group 3.
-Given the relevance of the subject, particularly for developing countries, these members stressed that it needs to be a part of the broader telecommunication/ICT regulatory framework for countries based on the ITRs, in addition to its discussion in other ongoing mechanisms or processes.
+They recognized that discussions are ongoing from various perspectives on this subject in other forums such as the ITU-R and ITU-T. Given the relevance of the subject, particularly for developing countries, these members stressed that it needs to be a part of the broader telecommunication/ICT regulatory framework for countries based on the ITRs, in addition to its discussion in other ongoing mechanisms or processes.

 – Some members were of the opinion that, while the proposal discusses an important issue, a treaty mechanism is not best placed to address it given its dynamic nature.
+Some members questioned the conclusions in the contribution, including asserting that NGSO systems require significant investment and that they are complementary to terrestrial networks and there are existing mechanisms to address security requirements.
 Further, the discussion on it in other existing forums and mechanisms, including at ITU-R and ITU-T, could risk duplication of work within the Union.
 These experts suggested that the policy challenges presented in this contribution could also be a part of the discussions related to the World Telecommunication/ICT Policy Forum 2026.

+– During the review of the meeting report, some members were of the opinion that while NGSO systems are complementary to the terrestrial services, the issue of the security of NGSO with respect to the sovereignty of Member States needs to be addressed.

 – The contribution was noted.

 3.3 Contribution EG-ITRs-3/11, China